wmaurice-73/evt_application_exit_velocity/README.md

 This repo contains all the code that was used for my master thesis, where I apply extreme value theory to estimate to maximum Exit Velocity possibly achievable.

 The data folder contains the raw data taken from https://baseballsavant.mlb.com/, as well as the processed data.
 The processed data can be obtained using the process.py file from the data_processing folder.
-The raw data contains information about batters with at least one batted ball event per season, for each season from 2015 - 2025.
+The raw data contains information about batters with at least one batted ball event per season for each season from 2015 - 2025.

 The processed data only contains the best exit velocity each player has obtained within these years